Home

 Photographing from Olifants bungalow

-The Kruger, Kgalagadi, Pilanesberg and Etosha.
+Pilanesberg and

 Why these 4 parks?
 This is a question we often get asked by people.
 They are, in our humble opinion, simply the best safari parks in Africa for self drive safaris.